 Imperial Castle of Nuremberg

-First up is one of the highlights, Nuremberg Castle.
+First up is one of the highlights and best things to see, Nuremberg Castle.
 It’s a short, 10-minute walk from Alex Restaurant (although it is uphill!).
 The cobblestoned stairs head upwards as the castle towers above you and prepare to be amazed once you get to the top.

 The Imperial Castle of Nuremberg has been around since the Middle Ages, an important symbol of the Roman Empire in Germany.
 Sadly, most of the grounds were ruined during the war in 1945, however, the city banded together, determined to build the castle back to its original state.